Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 The first place to start when thinking about having a custom play structure designed is to think about the themes that best reflect your children's individuality favorite play fantasies and unique interests.
 A fairy princess needs a castle while a budding astronaut would prefer a spaceship.

 You want to also look beyond the moment (and the latest children's blockbuster) to the activities that your children love and the emerging talents you want to help them discover.
-The right playhouse or tree house theme can grow with them and be a safe place to explore their interests.
+The right playhouse or treehouse theme can grow with them and be a safe place to explore their interests.
 For example, if your child has an enduring love of astronomy, you can build them a "mini observatory" where they can set up a telescope, plaster the walls with star charts and fantasize about traveling to Saturn or colonizing Mars.
 If they love painting, you can build them an artist's studio complete with an easel, art supply cabinet and gallery space to hang their latest work.

-To help you get started thinking, here are some common playhouse (and tree house) themes:
+To help you get started thinking, here are some common playhouse (and treehouse) themes:

 Houses, Cottages & Castles